 You may record TV documentaries or TV series at the time of broadcast to show in a face to face classroom ONLY if all of the following conditions apply:

 Documentaries are socially relevant programs with a creative vision and/or viewpoint and possess elements such as significant research and preparation; pre-scripting; significant editing.
 Examples: W5, 5th estate, 20/20, Dateline, Life & Times, the Nature of Things, Rex Murphy, Les affaires et la view.

 Note: Fair Dealing does apply to documentaries so up to 10% of a documentary can be reproduced and shown for educational purposes.
 Using an entire documentary is not permitted under fair dealing.

-You can show any of the KPU owned streamed videos or streamed videos from the Films On Demand, National Film Board and curia.ca - CBC collections, as well as streamed video from a number of free sites, in the classroom.
+You can show any of the KPU owned streamed videos on Kaltura, or streamed videos from the Films On Demand, National Film Board and curia.ca - CBC collections, as well as streamed video from a number of free sites, in the classroom.